-When students qualify for matriculation, they will receive credit toward their degrees for all applicable courses previously completed satisfactorily at Rider and at other accredited colleges.
-Students are bound by the degree requirements in effect at the time of matriculation.
+When students qualify for matriculation, they will receive credit toward their degrees for all applicable courses previously completed satisfactorily.
+Students are bound by the degree requirements and transfer credit policy in effect at the time of matriculation.

 Students who have earned more than 21 credits at Rider as nondegree candidates may be asked to explain their educational goals and, if appropriate, to matriculate.